akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/http-server.md

 The `bindAndhandle` method only takes three parameters; `routes`, the hostname, and the port.
 That's it!
 When this program runs--as you've seen--it starts an Akka HTTP server on localhost port 8080.
 Note that startup happens asynchronously and therefore the `bindAndHandle` method returns a `Future`.

-The code for stopping the server includes the `StdIn.readLine()` method that will wait until RETURN is pressed on the keyboard.
-When that happens, `flatMap` uses the `Future` returned when we started the server to get to the `unbind()` method.
-Unbinding is also an asynchronous function.
-When the `Future` returned by `unbind()` completes, the example code makes sure that the actor system is properly terminated.

 ## The complete server code

 Here is the complete server code used in the sample: